ubahnverleih/WoBike/Jump.md

 * [Burp Suite Community Edition](https://portswigger.net/burp) for the actual MitM attack.
 You can use other tools, but again, as I used burp, the guide also relies on burp.
 * A [Google Cloud Platform](https://console.cloud.google.com) API key, registered for Android Map SDK.

-## Downloading the App
-First, open the Play Store on your device, search for Jump and download the app.
-After the download, do not open the app, but start SAI and export the Jump app.
-On your computer, run `adb pull <PATH_TO_EXPORTED_JUMP_APP>`.
-This will download the APK from the device to your computer.
-As the Jump app is an app bundle, the file is a APKS rather than APK.
-The next step is to unpack the APKS simply by running `unzip <PATH_TO.APKS>`.

 ## Preparation
 ### Burp Suite Proxy Preparation
 First, we have to setup Burp Suite's proxy.